 Professional radio scripts use a two-column format to separate dialogue from direction:

-- Left column: Voiceover (VO) lines — what the audience hears
+- Left column: Voiceover (VO) lines — what the audience hears.

-- Right column: Production cues — music beds, sound effects, pauses, emphasis
+- Right column: Production cues — music beds, sound effects, pauses, emphasis.

 This layout keeps the flow clear and helps voice actors understand pacing, tone, and timing.
 Producers can also track when to trigger SFX or fade music without interrupting the read.

+Want to see this in action?
 Check out sample formats from industry professionals like Voices.com for real-world reference.

 - Speaking too fast: Rushing through the script kills clarity and credibility.
+Write fewer words and add natural pauses so key points can land.

 - Cramming too much in: Trying to say everything means listeners remember nothing.
+Focus on one clear message and cut anything that doesn't support it.

-- Fix: Always include a clear call-to-action — and repeat it if time allows.
+- Forgetting the CTA: Without direction, even the strongest ad goes nowhere.
+Always include a clear call-to-action — and repeat it if time allows.

-- Using vague messaging: Generic phrases like “best service” mean nothing without context.
+- Using vague messaging: Generic phrases like "best service" mean nothing without context.
+Be specific and highlight real benefits or outcomes ("On-site in 30 minutes").

-- Overuse SFX or clichés: Too many effects or tired phrases distract and annoy.
+- Overusing SFX or clichés: Too many effects or tired phrases distract and annoy.
+Use one or two purposeful sounds and say something fresh and relevant.

 Each misstep chips away at your ad's effectiveness.
 Clean, focused writing wins.